In 2023, I Am Cringe But I Am Free

 An epiphany I recently had as I was genuinely having the time of my life, two-stepping like a dad with a bad hip in London’s O2 Arena as I watched Matty Healy doing push-ups, chewing on a raw ribeye steak and smoking fake herbal cigarettes in the name of 'art': I had become immune to cringe.
 I couldn’t even summon an involuntary shudder.
 I mean, the guy seemed like he was having fun and deriving some genuine personal joy from being so authentically himself.
 The same thing happens whenever I see Austin Butler giving interviews, his accent now permanently trapped in the lilting Memphis chrysalis of 'Elvis voice' (despite him being a Disney star from California and having never sounded like that until literally three years ago).
 Last year, I would squirm.
 This year?
 The guy won a Golden Globe.
 If he wants to keep doing his funny little accent, he’s earned the bloody right.

-Even more recently, in the name of research, I forced myself to rewatch that excruciating viral video of Bella Hadid sneaker shopping; you know, the one where she tells the interviewer that if "homeboy" rocked up in Nike Air Max 95s "he would get it"?
-I had filed away that video as the Everest of cringe moments but now, in 2023, I've never related more.
-Yes, she has the wooden diction of an undercover police officer under duress but her nerves are endearing and human.
-She makes an earnest and enthusiastic attempt to engage fully with the subject matter in the interview and the hard truth is, when you try in life, you run the risk of coming across as a bit of a dork.
-I realised that I rate that over someone who disengages in the name of being aloof and 'cool' any day.
+After extensive research, I've decided that the hard truth is, when you try in life, you run the risk of coming across as a bit of a dork.
+I've realized that I rate that over someone who disengages in the name of being aloof and "cool" any day.

+Rachel Coffey, a London-based professional life, business, and career coach, believes that the timing of this renaissance is no coincidence.
+"During the pandemic, we all learned to inhabit our own space a little more," she says.
+"Maybe even being able to explore interests that might not be seen as exactly on trend.
+Now we are back out in the real world, people are bringing their quirks and idiosyncrasies with them for all the world to see.
+And 'being cringe' is about celebrating that and not hiding our true selves away — whether it fits with what’s expected by society or not."

 Advertisement